Active ingredient

 What Alecensa is used for

-Alecensa is used to treat adults with a type of lung cancer called ‘non-small cell lung cancer’ (‘NSCLC’).
-It is used if your lung cancer:
+Alecensa is used to treat adults with a type of lung cancer called ‘non-small cell lung cancer’ (‘NSCLC’) that is ‘ALK-positive’ - this means your cancer cells have a fault in a gene that makes an enzyme called ALK (‘anaplastic lymphoma kinase’) fusion, see ‘How Alecensa works’, below.

 How Alecensa works

 Alecensa blocks the action of an enzyme called ‘ALK tyrosine kinase’.
 Abnormal forms of this enzyme (due to fault in the gene that makes it) help encourage cancer cell growth.
 Alecensa may slow down or stop the growth of your cancer.
+It may prevent the tumour from coming back after removal by surgery.
 It may also help to shrink your cancer.

 If you have any questions about how Alecensa works or why this medicine has been prescribed for you, ask your doctor, pharmacist or nurse.